 While we are committed to creating and maintaining a setting that encourages mutual respect, caring, and safety, our mission can only be achieved with everyone's active participation.
-More clearly, public safety is everyone's responsibility, not just those officially and formally charged with enforcing laws, policies, and rules.
-The entire community must do their part if we are to achieve these common goals.
-We believe this process begins by becoming an active member of our campus community.
+More clearly, public safety is everyone's responsibility, not just those officially and formally enforcing laws, policies, and rules.
+The entire community must do their part to achieve these common goals.
+We believe this process begins by becoming an active campus community member.
 We encourage everyone to get involved by attending safety education programs and, when necessary, reporting suspicious activity to the Wentworth Police Department.

 Most of the crimes that occur at WIT are commonly referred to as "crimes of opportunity."
-The people who commit these acts take advantage of the openings provided to them.
-Personal property left unattended or unprotected and subsequently stolen is the most frequently occurring example of crimes of opportunity at WIT.
+The people who commit these acts take advantage of the opportunities provided to them.
+The most frequently occurring example of a crime of opportunity at WIT is personal property left unattended or unprotected and subsequently stolen.
 Each of us must make a conscious effort to minimize such opportunities.